Nrosa01/Demeter/README.md

 Demeter is a backup git repository that contains config files on my current macOS enviroment.
-Althought all files were created using macOS commandline utilities, they should work fine with any standar UNIX-like system that uses `zsh` as it's default shell.
+Althought all files were created using macOS commandline utilities, they should work fine with any standard UNIX-like system that uses `zsh` as it's default shell.

 # Structure